Casa de Solana Wedding Photography Guide

 Elegantly appointed guest rooms and common areas with antique furnishings provide indoor portrait options.

-Planning Your Timeline at Casa de Solana
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

-A 5pm ceremony works beautifully in summer but means portraits in the dark in winter.
-Your timeline needs to be built around your actual date and what matters most to you.
+A 5pm ceremony works great in summer.
+In winter, it means dark portraits.
+Your timeline must match your actual date and what matters most to you.

 The courtyard provides a sheltered, intimate setting with soft light filtering through.
 The historic architecture adds romantic character.